Jason Fox: Television

 Fox is one of the original presenters and directing staff on SAS: Who Dares Wins, a reality television programme where contestants experience a gruelling training course loosely based on a condensed version of the special forces selection process.
-Fox stars alongside former special forces soldiers Ant Middleton, Matthew 'Ollie' Ollerton, Mark 'Billy' Billingham, and Jay Morton.
+Fox initially starred alongside fellow former special forces soldiers Ant Middleton, Matthew 'Ollie' Ollerton, and Colin MacLachlan.
+His subsequent co-presenters have included Melvyn Downes, Jay Morton, Anthony Stazicker, and Mark 'Billy' Billingham, as well as American special forces veterans Rudy Reyes and Remi Adeleke.
 The programme first broadcast in 2015 is produced by Channel 4, and aired its fifth season in February 2020.
 In 2019, the first season of Celebrity SAS: Who Dares Wins aired which also stars Fox.
-In winter 2023, the concept was adapted for the United States television market as Special Forces: World's Toughest Test.
+In winter 2023, the concept was adapted for the United States television market as Special Forces: World's Toughest Test, with Fox returning once again.

 In 2018, Fox presented a three-part docuseries, Meet the Drug Lords: Inside the real Narcos.
 He spent time in Mexico, Colombia and Peru, talking to people in, or affected by, drug cartels.
 Fox's interviews in the series included Popeye (Jhon Jairo Velásquez) – one of Pablo Escobar's Colombian hitmen.

 In 2019, Fox presented the documentary The Final Mission: Foxy's War which saw him return to Afghanistan where he had served in the military.

+In January 2026, Fox was featured in Arctic Adventure: Ultimate Survival; a Channel 4 documentary in which he joins a group of military veterans taking on a 500KM ultra marathon in Swedish Lapland.
+In April 2026 he parodied SAS: Who Dares Wins in a fake programme SOS for Celebrity Sabotage on itv.

 Publications and other media

 In 2017, Fox co-authored the book SAS: Who Dares Wins: Leadership Secrets from the Special Forces, with his fellow TV presenters and Special Forces soldiers Anthony Middleton, Matthew "Ollie" Ollerton and Colin Maclachlan.
 The book triggered an investigation by the British Ministry of Defence for alleged admissions of war crimes by the authors.

-In 2019, he released an autobiography, Battle Scars, in which he discussed his military career and struggle with mental health issues following his discharge from the army in 2012, after he was diagnosed with PTSD.
+In 2019, he released an autobiography, Battle Scars, in which he discussed his military career and struggle with mental health issues following his discharge from the Royal Marines in 2012, after he was diagnosed with PTSD.
 The book became a Sunday Times best-seller.

 His second book Life Under Fire: How to Build Inner Strength and Thrive Under Pressure was released October 15, 2020.

 Fox became the host of the podcast Jason Fox Wild Tales in 2018, in conjunction with the Book of Man, with whom he is a regular columnist.
 In each episode, Fox interviews people who have experienced a variety of adventures in their life, touching on their background, and the mental and physical challenges they have faced.